turnonline/gwt-bom/README.md

 # gwt-bom
-The GWT Bill of Materials to be used in CToolkiT libraries.
+The GWT Bill of Materials to be used in CtoolkiT libraries.